The Bonds Essential for Happiness

 BY: Troy Murphy |July 2018

-We are not hermits, trudging through a desolate land alone.
+We are not hermits, trudging through a desolate land.
 We live with and rely upon others.
 The human child is completely dependent, left alone he would die.
-The complicated world demands much more than a developing child can produce.
-For a child to become a successful adult, she needs more nurturing, education, and love than almost all other species.
-These truths are programmed into our cells, we not only need others for survival but also for happiness.
+This complicated world demands much more than an infant could survive.
+For a child to become successful, she needs more nurturing, education, and love than all other species.
+These truths are programmed into our cells, we not only need others to survive but also for happiness.
 Lonely and alone, we sense something is missing.
-We feel a spacious hole in our life.
+We feel a hole in our life.
 Others are an essential part of a rich and fulfilling life.

-Let’s be clear, needing others doesn’t suggest that any relationship satisfies the longing.
-As many can testify, and as science supports, unhealthy relationships magnify sorrow, ignite anxiety, and create chaos.
-Our needs can remain unfulfilled while surrounded by the crowds.
+Let’s be clear, needing others doesn’t suggest that any relationship can satisfy the longing.
+As many can testify, and as science supports, unhealthy relationships magnify sorrows, ignite anxiety, and create chaos.
+Our needs often remain unfulfilled while surrounded by crowds.
 We may be married; but lack closeness.
 We can have parents; but still need nurturance.

-The need for companionship is woven deep into the cells of our being.
-Deficiencies with attachment, not only interfere with our ability to succeed at the tasks of living; but disrupt our balance and peace of mind.
+The need for companionship is woven into our cells.
+Deficiencies with attachment, not only interfere with succeeding with important tasks of living; but disrupt our balance and peace of mind.
 Emotions, as Colwyn Trevarthen (Child Attachment Psychologist) suggests, define a person in relationship to other persons.
 Shame, guilt and joy are not indicators of a relationship with self but of relationships with others, either imagined or real.
 Our most intense emotions arise in connection with relationships—falling in love, warmth of connection, loss of a loved one, or fear of abandonment.

-"The need for companionship is woven deep into the cells of our being.
-Deficiencies with attachment, not only interfere with our ability to succeed at the tasks of living; but disrupt our balance and peace of mind."
+"The need for companionship is woven into our cells.
+Deficiencies with attachment, not only interfere with succeeding at important tasks of living; but also disrupt our balance and peace of mind."

 The need is clear, the evidence compelling, but the task of connecting is complicated and daunting.
 While biological driven to connect, experiencing painful emotional prods and pokes to bond, we often are confused with the complexities of others.
 When love is confused by the faulty models of our youth, and when adult experiences have exposed us to danger and abuse, we approach lovers with too much caution or perilous oblivion, leading to more broken connections, and incompatible partners, heightening our anxiety, stirring chaos, and leaving us more confused than ever.
 Some soothe the aching mind with protecting justifications blaming others and then hiding in solitude, denying themselves the richness of a fulfilling life.
 Others continue jumping in and out of unpredictable and dangerous relationships, hoping one day they will get lucky and find prince (princess) charming.